springfall2008/batpred/docs/install.md

 ### Solcast Home Assistant integration method

-Predbat is configured in `apps.yaml` to automatically discover the Solcast forecast entities in Home Assistant.

 Install the Solcast integration (<https://github.com/BJReplay/ha-solcast-solar>), create a free [Solcast account](https://solcast.com/), configure details of your solar arrays, and request an API key that you enter into the Solcast integration in Home Assistant.

+Predbat is configured in `apps.yaml` to automatically discover the Solcast forecast entities created by the Solcast integration in Home Assistant.

-If you don't have solar then use a file editor to comment out the following lines from the Solar forecast part of the `apps.yaml` configuration:
+If you don't have any solar generation then use a file editor to comment out the following lines from the Solar forecast part of the `apps.yaml` configuration:

 ```yaml
   pv_forecast_today: re:(sensor.(solcast_|)(pv_forecast_|)forecast_today)